ldrolez/free-midi-chords/README.md

 # Free MIDI Chords

+Now over than 7000 MIDI files!
 This is a collaborative project to create a collection of all chords and useful chord progressions in all keys, as MIDI files, usable with your favorite DAW.